esyede/rakit/packages/docs/data/image.md

 ### Rotation & Cropping

-Sometimes, images uploaded by users are not always upright, especially photos taken through mobile phone cameras.

-No worries, you can rotate their position.
+An upload is not always upright, least of all a photo from a phone camera.

 #### Rotating image position: